-The IANA has created a new registry for BFCP parameters called "Binary Floor Control Protocol (BFCP) Parameters".
-This new registry has a number of subregistries, which are described in the following sections.
+The IANA has created a registry for BFCP parameters called "The Binary Floor Control Protocol (BFCP) Parameters".
+This registry has a number of subregistries, which are described in the following sections.

 15.1.
-Attribute Subregistry
+Attributes Subregistry

-This section establishes the Attribute subregistry under the BFCP Parameters registry.
-As per the terminology in RFC 2434 [4], the registration policy for BFCP attributes shall be "Specification Required".
-For the purposes of this subregistry, the BFCP attributes for which IANA registration is requested MUST be defined by a standards-track RFC.
+This section establishes the "Attributes" subregistry under the BFCP Parameters registry.
+As per the terminology in RFC 8126 [6], the registration policy for BFCP attributes is "Specification Required".
+For the purposes of this subregistry, the BFCP attributes for which IANA registration is requested MUST be defined by a Standards Track RFC.
 Such an RFC MUST specify the attribute's type, name, format, and semantics.